 Below are some frequently asked questions about Night to Shine.
 If you have any questions that aren’t answered here, reach out using the form on our contact us page.

-Registration for Attendees will open on December 1, 2018.
+Registration for Guests and Volunteers opens on December 1, 2023.

 Night to Shine is an unforgettable prom night experience, centered on God’s love, for people with special needs, ages 14 and older.
-This is the fourth year of this worldwide movement sponsored by the Tim Tebow Foundation.
+This worldwide movement sponsored by the Tim Tebow Foundation began in 2014.

-If you are an attendee partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.
+If you are an guest partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.

 If you have dresses or suits you would like to donate please drop them off at Mt.
 Horeb UMC, attn: Michelle Hunt.
 Tax receipts for your donation will be provided.

 If you have any questions, please call Mt.
 Horeb Church at 803.490.0200.